 Through the healing power of beer, I’m now much more calm and collected than I was in that store about an hour ago.
-I can deal with most things, but little shit like this is what really drives me up a wall.
+I can deal with the stress of most things, but it’s little things like this that really drive me up a wall.
 All I wanted to do was quickly buy some beer, but instead I had to wait behind a parade of dipshits that either can’t count or just don’t care about anybody around them.
-That’s why, if I had it my way, every person in front of me in line today that had more than 12 items would have been arrested, dragged by horse to the town square, hanged until near death, disembowled, and then torn into pieces by roped horses running in opposite directions.
-All is fair in love and shopping, and anybody that abuses conveniences like the 12 items or less line is nothing more than a cancer in an otherwise healthy gene pool.
-Charles Darwin would agree with me that these people are not fit to survive, and it’s our job to help these people by killing them
+That’s why, if I had it my way, every person in front of me in line today that had more than 12 items would have been immediately arrested, dragged by horse to the town square, hanged until near death, disembowled, and then torn into pieces by roped horses running in opposite directions.
+All is fair in love and shopping I always say, and anybody that abuses conveniences like the 12 items or less line is nothing more than a cancer in an otherwise healthy gene pool.
+Charles Darwin would agree with me that these people are not fit to survive, and it’s our job to help them out by killing them